 "We bought gerberas from a local garden centre and put them in pretty plant pots on the tables as a centrepiece, then told the guests they were welcome to take them home afterwards as a way to remember the day."

 Simple arrangements can be just as effective as larger ones, so do not feel you need to go overboard.
 A small posy for the bride is often enough, with one main arrangement in the ceremony room.

-Every bride wants to look beautiful on her wedding day but you don't need to bankrupt yourself in the process.
+Everyone wants to look good on their wedding day, but you don't need to break the bank to get married in style.

 Can you borrow a smart sports car or vintage vehicle from family and friends?
 Or have some fun decorating your own car.